 Instead, if trained properly, they are the first point of contact for anyone who is struggling and wants to talk.
 They are a trusted person within the office who is able to offer help wherever needed.

 More than 48% of workers in a study of 44,000 UK workers said that they have spoken to a co-worker or member of staff about their mental health, myself included.

 Working to reduce mental health stigma

 Everyone has ups and downs whilst they are at work but no one should struggle with their mental health in silence.
-Particularly not due to an absence of someone to talk too.
+Particularly not due to the absence of someone to talk to.

 Mental health issues can cause loneliness and distrust, among many other symptoms.
 Having a dedicated member of staff who is able to listen and comfort staff is a stepping block to a healthy work-life balance.
 It is also a comfort to those that work at such companies who have struggled with mental health in the past.